 A current Student ID must be presented at appointments to verify student enrollment.
 Fees are required for the Alumni Career Counseling Program.

-We can assist you with personal, academic and career counseling on an individual basis in a confidential manner.
+We can assist you with personal counseling on an individual basis in a confidential manner.
 Services are free and available to currently enrolled students.
 Come by to set up an appointment and to see our available resources.

 The main Counseling Center office is located on the Summerville campus in Central Utilities Building Annex, 2nd floor.
 If you have a physical condition which prevents you from using the door or using the stairs to reach the office, please call 706-737-1471.

 The Counseling Center's satellite office on the Health Sciences campus is located in the Student Health Center in Pavilion II.
 The physical address is 1465 Laney Walker Boulevard.

 Call 706-737-1471 to schedule an appointment at either office location.